Manthia Diawara

 Manthia Diawara (born December 19, 1953) is a Malian writer, filmmaker, cultural theorist, scholar, and art historian.
 He holds the title of University Professor at New York University (NYU), where he is Director of the Institute of Afro-American Affairs.

 Biography

 Diawara was born in Bamako, Mali, and received his early education in France.
 He later received a PhD from Indiana University in 1985.
 Prior to teaching at NYU, Diawara taught at the University of Pennsylvania and the University of California at Santa Barbara.

-Much of his research has been in the field of black cultural studies, though his work has differed from the traditional approach to such study formulated in Britain in the early 1980s.
-Along with other notable recent scholars, Diawara has sought to incorporate consideration of the material conditions of African Americans to provide a broader context for the study of African diasporic culture.
+Much of his research has been in the field of black cultural studies.
+Diawara has sought to incorporate consideration of the material conditions of African Americans to provide a broader context for the study of African diasporic culture.
 An aspect of this formulation has been the privileging of "Blackness" in all its possible forms rather than as relevant to a single, perhaps monolithic definition of black culture.